-Mark Woolnough is a freight expert with nearly 20 years’ experience and the founder of Freight Filter Ltd.
+Mark Woolnough is a freight expert with nearly 20 years’ experience and know how in setting freight rates and is the founder of Freight Filter Ltd.

 Freight rates are simply the price at which a certain cargo is delivered from one point to another.
 Traditionally thats where the simplicity ends, as the calculations involved in producing these prices can depend on the mode of transport (road freight, air freight or sea freight), the nature and form of the cargo (Loose cargo, containerised cargo etc) the weight or volume of the cargo, and the distance to the delivery destination.